What is HIPAA Risk Assessment?

 The key to any effective security program is to understand the risk level in the organization and then to determine how to effectively mitigate that risk.
 This requires identifying what is the data that your organization needs to protect and where that data lives and moves.
-This then provides the basis for security policies, practices and technologies to protect all such data, such as electronic protected health information.
+This then provides the basis for security policies, practices, and technologies to protect all such data, such as electronically protected health information.
 Risk analysis requires understanding the core business functions of the enterprise and then analyzing potential threats and vulnerabilities to assets and information.
 It helps identify critical business assets and associated risks.

 - Risk analysis procedures and demonstration of a risk management process;